leeola/docs/contents/guides/koding-overview/index.md

-Koding offers nearly unlimited possibilities; so many infact, that people often misunderstand what Koding is being designed for.
+Koding offers nearly unlimited possibilities; so many in fact, that people often misunderstand what Koding is being designed for.
 Knowing the goals of the platform will help you make the most of it and not feel misled when something isn't as expected.

-This guide will briefly go over what Koding is, identify some misconceptions people have, and why certain restrictions and choices were made.
+This guide will briefly go over what Koding is, identify some misconceptions people may have, and why certain restrictions and choices were made.